andela-Taiwo/Document_Manager/README.md

 - Navigate into the cloned project directory.
 - Type npm start
 - Click [here](http://localhost:3000) to launch the app locally
-- Login with your google account

 ## Usage
 Click [here](https://document-manager-ap.herokuapp.com) to access the API

-* Endpoints

-Please click here to view endpoints documentaion

 # System Dependecies